adelowo/portfolio/_posts/2017-01-07-build-your-own-validation-library.md

 <br>
 [2] My personal preference for throwing exceptions - most of the time - is to define it (the exception) in a standalone function/method.
 I think that's called SRP..
 Lol
 <br>
-[3] Contibuted to this project sometime last year.
+[3] Contributed to this project sometime last year.
 </div>